-The information to be written on the flag is obviously based upon botanical information not commonly available or understood.
-Can you recognize any weed you might encounter?
-CalFlora.org does an OK job of showing location information where something might grow, but nothing behavioral or precise.
+CalFlora.org does an OK job of showing locations where something has been found, but nothing behavioral.
 UC Jepson used to link horticultural information.
 But if you see a plant and DON'T know what it is much less what the risks are, where is the app to take a picture, send it to an expert who identifies it and returns a database record about the plant telling you how to grow it or kill it for a small fee?
 Sounds like a business plan, doesn't it?
+Actually, there could be a LOT of businesses developing, bundling, and selling such information, but NOT UNLESS GROWING NATIVE PLANT SYSTEMS BECOMES AN ECONOMICALLY VALUED SERVICE.